zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ## JSON Web Token Protection

 ### Overview
 JSON Web Token (JWT) is a compact and self-contained way to represent information between two parties in a JSON (JavaScript Object Notation) format and is commonly used for authentication and authorization.
-With NGINX App Protect now it is possible to control access to its application using JWT authentication.
-NGINX App Protect WAF uses JWTs for securely transmitting information between a client and a server or between different services in a distributed system.
+With NGINX App Protect now it is possible to control access to its application using JWT validation.
+NGINX App Protect WAF validates the authenticity and well-formedness of JWTs coming from a client, denying access to services that require JWT authentication.
 JWT is mainly used for API access.

 When a user logs in to a web application, they might receive a JWT, which can then be included in subsequent requests to  the server.
 The server can validate the JWT to ensure that the user is authenticated to access the requested resources.